IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - Compute on multiple datasets
 - Compute on a single datafile

 The compute buttons on dataset and file pages will link validated users to your computing environment.
+If a user is computing on one dataset, the compute button will redirect to:

+``:ComputeBaseUrl?datasetPersistentId``

-If a user is computing on one or multiple datasets, the compute button will redirect to:
+If a user is computing on multiple datasets, the compute button will redirect to:

-``:ComputeBaseUrl&datasetPersistentId&anotherDatasetPersistentId&anotherDatasetPersistentId&...``
+``:ComputeBaseUrl/multiparty?datasetPersistentId&anotherDatasetPersistentId&anotherDatasetPersistentId&...``

 If a user is computing on a single file, depending on the configuration of your installation, the compute button will either redirect to:

-``:ComputeBaseUrl&datasetPersistentId=yourObject``
+``:ComputeBaseUrl?datasetPersistentId=yourObject``

 if your installation's :ref:`:PublicInstall` setting is true, or:

-``:ComputeBaseUrl&datasetPersistentId=yourObject&temp_url_sig=yourTempUrlSig&temp_url_expires=yourTempUrlExpiry``
+``:ComputeBaseUrl?datasetPersistentId=yourObject&temp_url_sig=yourTempUrlSig&temp_url_expires=yourTempUrlExpiry``

 You can configure this redirect properly in your cloud environment to generate a temporary URL for access to the Swift objects for computing.